abhiramasonny/jaithon/README.md

 Also you can checkout the examples directory.

-## External libraries
+## Packages

-These arent really external (since they are included right here) but until I write a package manager, lets pretend these are external.
+Libraries that can ship outside the Jaithon standard library can be found under [`packages/`](packages/README.md).
+Each package owns its source, tests, version, and dependency manifest.
+Jaithon finds workspace packages from a checkout and from an installed `share/jaithon/packages` directory.

-`jaiplot` provides Matplotlib-style figures and axes with file and window backends.
+`jaiplot` is a library for Matplotlib-style figures and axes with file and window backends.

 `jaitensor` provides Metal-resident float32 tensors and a Keras-style API.
 It includes common tensor math, format-independent datasets, dense models, ReLU/sigmoid/tanh/softmax activations, momentum SGD, Adam, validation, prediction, and JSON weight files.
-Training queues each epoch as ordered GPU work and synchronizes once for metrics.
 The examples cover [`MNIST`](examples/mnist_gpu.jai) and a
 [`nonlinear spiral classifier`](examples/spiral_classifier.jai).